davidamankwah/Final_YearProject/README.md

 5. Notification: Users receive real-time notifications for likes.
 6. Search functionality: Search users by username with responsive search results.
 7. User profiles: View user profiles with important details and follower counts.
-8. Messages: Users can send and receive messages.
+8. Messages: Users can send, receive and delete messages.

 <h2>Technologies Used</h2>